What are IFRS Standards?

-IFRS are now mandated for use by more than 100 countries, including the European Union and by more than two-thirds of the G20.
-The G20 and other international organisations have consistently supported the work of the IASB and its mission of global accounting standards.
+IFRS Standards are now mandated for use by more than 100 countries, including the European Union and by more than two-thirds of the G20.
+The G20 and other international organisations have consistently supported the work of the the Board and its mission of global accounting standards.

 IFRS Standards are developed by the the Board, the standard-setting body of the IFRS Foundation—a public-interest organisation with award-winning levels of transparency and stakeholder participation.
 Its 150 London-based staff are from almost 30 different countries.
 The Board’s 12 members are appointed and overseen by 22 Trustees from around the world, who are in turn accountable to a Monitoring Board of public authorities.